Curriculum standards

 This activity requires the ability to:

-- identify opportunities for advocacy, health promotion, and disease prevention in the communities that they serve, and respond appropriately
+- identify opportunities for advocacy, health promotion, disease prevention, child protection, and safeguarding in the community to improve children’s health, development and well-being

-- identify and make recommendations on the determinants of health of the populations, including barriers to access to care and resources, and inequalities affecting various age, gender, and cultural groups
+- identify and make recommendations on the determinants of child population health, including reducing barriers to accessing healthcare, and addressing inequities affecting various socioeconomic, gender, indigenous, disabled, and other minoritised groups

-- identify and advocate as a leader for priority population or marginalized populations for improved health outcomes
+- identify and advocate as a leader for priority populations and/or minoritised groups for improved child health and developmental outcomes

-- critically appraise published literature including theoretical, descriptive, and interventional research, and to be able to synthesise and communicate population health information in a meaningful way to a variety of different forums
+- critically appraise published literature including epidemiological, descriptive/qualitative, and interventional research; then synthesise and communicate population health information for varied audiences

 Professional practice framework domain